Steer clear of the wash sale rule if you’re selling stock by year end

-If you’re planning to sell assets at a loss to offset gains that have been realized during the year, it’s important to be aware of the “wash sale” rule.
+Are you thinking about selling stock shares at a loss to offset gains that you’ve realized during 2020?
+If so, it’s important not to run afoul of the “wash sale” rule.

 At Peter Shannon & Co., we use a team approach to ensure our clients receive personal attention.
 Our passion for personal service and our knowledge of professional expertise distinguishes us among other service providers.
 We believe we can help our clients run their firms in the most efficient, cost-effective manner.